 Canada's Kyoto Protocol target for the first commitment period 2008–2012 was a reduction of 6% below 1990 levels.
 However, in December 2011, Canada withdrew from the Kyoto Protocol.

 In 2016, Canada proposed a mid-century, long-term low greenhouse gas development strategy (Government of Canada, 2016a).
 This strategy contains an emissions reduction pathway that is consistent with net emissions falling by 80% in 2050 from 2005 levels.
-The strategy documentation indicates that this target equates to a 65% reduction in emissions below 2005 levels when LULUCF credits are taken into account (Government of Canada, 2016a).
+The strategy documentation indicates that this target equates to a 65% reduction in emissions below 2005 levels excluding LULUCF, with the remainder to be achieved through sequestration in the land sector and international credits (Government of Canada, 2016a).
 Canada intends to regularly update this long-term strategy as national circumstances change and low-GHG technologies evolve.